 - Cloud Servers API reference: Resize specified server

-- Reset your server password
+- Reset a server password

 - Basic Cloud Server security

-- Reboot your server
+- Reboot a server

 - Rebuild a Cloud Server